connectivecpp/chops-net-ip/README.md

 Chops Net works well with the following communication patterns:

-- Receive data, process it quickly (which may involve passing data along to another thread).
+- Receive data, process it quickly (which may involve passing data along to another thread), ready for more incoming data.
-- Receive data, process it quickly (as above), send data back through the same connection or endpoint.
+- Receive data, process it quickly (as above), send data back through the same connection or endpoint, ready for more incoming data.
-- Send data.
+- Send data, go back to other work.

 Chops Net requires more work with the following communication pattern:

 - Send data, wait for reply (request-reply pattern).
-Everything in Chops Net is no-wait from the application perspective, so request-reply must be emulated through application logic (i.e. store some form of message transaction id in an outgoing table, correlate incoming data using the message transaction id).
+Everything in Chops Net is no-wait from the application perspective, so request-reply must be emulated through application logic (e.g. store some form of message transaction id in an outgoing table and correlate incoming data using the message transaction id, or track outstanding requests by connection address).

 Chops Net works extremely well in environments where there might be a lot of network connections (e.g. thousands), each with a moderate amount of traffic, and each with different kinds of data or data processing.
-In environments where each connection is very busy, or a lot of processing is required for each incoming message (and it cannot be passed along to another thread), then more traditional communication patterns or designs might be appropriate (e.g. blocking or synchronous I/O, or "thread per connection" models).
+In environments where each connection is very busy, or a lot of processing is required for each incoming message (and it cannot be passed along to another thread), then more traditional communication patterns or designs might be appropriate (e.g. blocking or synchronous I/O, or "thread per connection" models.

 Applications that do only one thing and must do it as fast as possible and want the least amount of overhead might not want the abstraction penalties and slight overhead of Chops Net.
 For example, a high performance web server where buffer lifetimes for incoming data are easily managed might not want the queuing and "shared buffer" overhead of Chops Net.